Keloid And Hypertrophic Scar

 - Surgical Removal is used for larger, more extensive formations.
 Technique involved may employ a scalpel, electric knife or laser removal.

 - Post-Surgical Complimentary Treatments are often used to minimize Keloid recurrence after surgical removal.
 These treatments include: silicone sheet dressings applied directly to the skin around the incision; compression therapy the mechanically flatten the scar formation, topical imiquimod or advanced injectables such as bleomycin, interferon or 5-fluorouracil.
-These drugs work at the cellular level to disable the Keloid tissue formation process.
+These drugs work at the level to disable the Keloid tissue formation process.

 - Laser Excision followed by monthly intralesional steroid injections alone or in conjunction with imiquimod.